suryashch/QSViewer/reports/a-game-dev-approach-to-bim.md

 As described in the [section on BatchedMesh](#batching-the-scene), this information can be acquired by iterating through the objects in our scene.
 We slightly tweak our dictionary object from earlier as follows.

-- If we encounter an object in the scene whose geometry is exactly the same as another, we do not create a new `mesh_id`.
+- If we encounter an object whose geometry is exactly the same as another, we do not create a new `mesh_id`.
 We utilize the existing entry.
 - For these instanced geometries, we add the location data of the mesh to `matrices_data`, which is now a list instead of a single entry.
 As a result, we will have multiple `tranformation_matrices` for a unique piece of geometry.

 Here is what our tweaked dictionary looks like.